NuGet/Home/accepted/2023/owner-author-pmui.md

 A complete list of owners will be shown in the tooltip for the package.
 ![A package is shown with a long list of owner hyperlinks that becomes truncated, while the tooltip shows the complete list of owners. ](../../meta/resources/OwnerAuthor/ownerLongTruncated.png)

-#### Packages without a Trusted Owner
+#### Packages without a Known Owner

-Blank space will be shown for packages missing a Trusted Owner, with nothing beside the package ID.
+Blank space will be shown for packages missing a Known Owner, with nothing beside the package ID.

 For example, using package source `nuget.org`, the package `Mvc3CodeTemplatesCSharp` has no owners.